San4n6/Python_Projects/Mobile/Readme.txt

 Instructions:

 Need to have pulled the cache_encryptedB.db from an iOS device.
-Make sure the script and the extracted databse are in the same folder.
-Within this .db there are several tables that hold location data which is why I created this.

 This script is able to pull the location data from the following tables CellLocation, LteCellLocation, LteCellLocationLocal, and WifiLocation.